 Canon 1D versus Leica TL2

 The Canon EOS-1D and the Leica TL2 are two digital cameras that were announced, respectively, in September 2001 and July 2017.
 The 1D is a DSLR, while the TL2 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D) and an APS-C sensor.
+The cameras are based on an APS-H (1D) and an APS-C (TL2) sensor.
 The Canon has a resolution of 4.1 megapixel, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D and the Leica TL2.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).